 “Alcoa expects aluminum demand to soar as a result.
 [Alcoa] is seeing substitution to copper clad aluminum (CCA) cable and aluminum magnet wire in China form conventional copper products,” reported the China Daily.

 Alcoa has forecast that aluminum demand in China should grow by 11.2 per cent in 2011.

 Global aluminum forecasts

 The demand forecasts coming from the largest aluminum companies in the world vary slightly but most are positive.
-Rio Tinto Alcan (LON:RIO), the aluminum division of the mining giant, has stated that the company is remaining cautious in the short term.
+Rio Tinto Alcan (LSE:RIO), the aluminum division of the mining giant, has stated that the company is remaining cautious in the short term.
 Jacynthe Cote, Chief Executive of Rio Tinto Alcan stated, that in the long run, there’s “still a lot to come for aluminum.”
 Rio Tinto’s aluminum division expects aluminum demand to rise at 5.5 per cent per year globally until 2015.

 In comparison to Rio’s predictions, Austrian Aluminum Group is more hopeful.
 The company’s CEO, Gerhard Falch stated, “We forecast that demand for aluminum will double within the next 10 to 12 years, so a global growth rate of 7 per cent.”

 Overall most analysts and major aluminum producers see healthy growth for the aluminum market in the coming years.
 While they may remain cautious in the short term, long term prospects are promising.
 This steady growth should put upward pressure on the price of the metal going forward.